lasance/PML-LiCon/README.md

 Using the App
 -------------
-To use the app the On/Off switch turns the lights on or off at which ever pattern was last selected, when you turn off the Tx it will return to the default pattern
-The Pattern switch will change the Pattern which changes at a speed stermined by the Delay Pot.
+To use the app the pattern switch changes the lights pattern, when you turn off the Tx it will return to the default pattern The Pattern switch will change the Pattern which changes at a speed stermined by the Delay Pot.

 Patterns
 --------
-There are 8 Patterns
+There are 9 Patterns

   1  2  3  4  5  6 (step)
+0 0  0  0  0  0  0  Off (Default)
 1 1  0  1  0  1  0  Flash
 2 1  1  1  0  0  0  Slow Flash
 3 1  0  0  1  0  0  Short Flash